WonderlandEngine/components/README.md

 npm install
 ```

-To build the TypeScript code, run the `build:ts` or `build:ts:watch` script:
+To build the TypeScript code, run the `build` or `build:watch` script:
 ```
-npm run build:ts:watch
+npm run build:watch
 ```

 # Running Tests